ofeyUK/ofey-website/posts/gettingStarted.md

 I am the very beginning of a journey to learn Julia, and wanted somewhere to record that journey.
 So starting a simple blog, using the language I wanted to learn seemed like a good place to start.

-Ths documentation on the Franklin website is very straightforward and give you a good starting point.
+Ths documentation on the Franklin website is very straightforward and gives you a good starting point.
 This, combined with searching the [Julia Discourse][j-discourse] and finding a suitable theme on github made the whole process pretty simple.

 Coincidentally at the same time I needed to create a simple website for my local cricket team.
 So another opportunity to use Franklin before I'd even publishd this site.